MSFT-Innovation-Hub-India/HR-Virtual-Interview-Agent-2of2/README.md

 # Interview Outcome Viewer

+> **Note**: This repository is a companion to [HR-Virtu# For Contoso (default) copy customer-configs\contoso.env .env-Interview-Agent-1of2](https://github.com/MSFT-Innovation-Hub-India/HR-Virtual-Interview-Agent-1of2) and is part of the overall **Azure AI Voice Live API powered Virtual Interview Agent** solution.

 A customizable Streamlit web application to view and analyze HR virtual interview assessments stored in Azure Cosmos DB.
 Built for enterprise customers with full branding customization.

 ## Features